sagemath/sagewiki_to_gh-2022-10-10/reu07.md

   * 2:00 Friends and Enemies simulation
 === Projects ===
  1. Update Owen and Jeff's Genus Code.
-  * Emily Kirkman
+  * Emily Kirkman, Robert Miller
-    * Use the current [http://sage.math.washington.edu:8500/genus_code version].
+    * The current version is implemented in SAGE 2.7.1 (available at https://sage.math.washington.edu/8600 )
-    * Inclusion of [http://pigale.sourceforge.net/ PIGALE] should lead to an improvement here as well (see below).
+    * Backtracking should lead to a significant improvement.
+(This will probably be hacked at after the REU is over, but you guys should check back because it will be awesome).
  1. Algorithm to test for recoverability
   * Emily Kirkman
   * Circular Planarity Testing: